ejfamanas/typescript-scaffolder/README.md

 export interface EndpointClientConfigFile extends EndpointConfigType, EndpointAuthConfig {
 }
 ```
+NOTE: The credentials block is used to populate fallback values. <br>
+The system will always try to prioritise environment variables by creating the object reference in the auth helper. <br>

 As an example, if you have interfaces generated from the following JSON files:
 ```
 GET_RES_people.json // defines an array